gyorilab/emmaa/doc/tutorial/index.rst

 **Action**: On the EMMAA COVID-19 model page, click on the "Tests" tab.
 Then under Test Corpus Selection, select "Covid19 mitre tests" and click "Load Test Resutlts".
-Now hoveer over the two plots showing the percentage of tests passed and passed and applied tests to see how the model's explanations evolved over time.
+Now hover over the two plots showing the percentage of tests passed and passed and applied tests to see how the model's explanations evolved over time.
 Then scroll down to the "All Test Results" section and see the list of drug-virus effects for which there are automatically constructed explanations.